.png)

 “That’s not what I meant.
 You sure can turn anything around.”

 “Hilarious, just watch the road, Batman.”
-But he kept glancing over at me for clues, and that along with his frantic driving made me nervous.
+But he kept glancing over at me for clues, and that, along with his frantic driving, made me nervous.
 This was certainly a creative way to get people to talk.
-I responded, “No, ok.
+Gives new meaning to ‘interrogation’.I responded, “No, ok.
 I haven’t.
 Not really.
 But at least I've wing-manned plenty of people.
 Same thing.”

-“No. Um, really, not at all.
+“No. Um, not at all.
 And how is that possible?
 Women throw themselves at your adorable puppy dog face.
 Every time I’m at the bar, you get at least a couple of numbers a night.
 Not all telephone numbers, either.”
 Locke looked at me curiously, completely bewildered.

 “I’m just not interested.
 Who wants a one-night stand?
 Or to be someone’s holiday fling?
 Only tourists come through here.
 Not all of us are interested in tourists.”
 I looked at Locke pointedly.